distanceworkshops/distanceworkshops.github.io/intro-sep-2021.md

 We will offer this workshop 20 September - 01 October between the hours of **1600 and 1830 UK time**.
 The first two hours of each session are obligatory, the last half hour is devoted to optional discussion.
 Follow this link to find the [time of day this is offered in your time zone.](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Introductory+distance+sampling+workshop+September+2021&iso=20210920T16&p1=3853&ah=2&am=30)

 ## Enrollment limit
 The number of participants is limited to 15 to facilitate time for questions and individual assistance with the exercises.
-When the workshop fills, registration will close.
-If registration closes, please contact the instructor to be notified regarding subsequent offerings.

 ## Format and delivery method
-The training workshop will be delivered via the internet using [Zoom software](https://zoom.us) that enables participants to use their web camera to interact with the instructor during lectures and exercises.
+The training workshop will be delivered via the internet using [Zoom software](https://zoom.us) that enables participants to interact with the instructor during lectures and exercises.

 The workshop will be delivered in 10 two-hour sessions.
 Each session will consist of an interactive lecture, a computing exercise analysing distance sampling data sets and a concluding question and answer session discussing principles and technical details of the session.
 Sessions will take place weekdays over a two week period.  *Note:* In addition to the daily Zoom session, we expect participants to devote time each day outside these sessions to work on the practical exercises.
 Questions arising outside of the Zoom session will be answered either by email or during the next scheduled Zoom session.